The Combinatorial Multi-Round Ascending Auction: Introduction

-A major breakthrough was the development of the CCA \citep{ausubel2006clock,maldoom2007winner} which quickly became one of the dominant auction formats for spectrum sales and beyond.
+A major breakthrough for practical auction design was the development of the CCA \citep{ausubel2006clock,maldoom2007winner} which quickly became one of the dominant auction formats for spectrum sales and beyond.
 The CCA was theoretically analyzed by \cite{levin2016properties}, \cite{ janssen2016spiteful} and \citet{janssen2019clock}.
-We use many modelling features from the elegant analysis of \citet{levin2016properties} as well as their focus on proxy strategies.
+We use many modelling features from the elegant analysis of \citet{levin2016properties} as well as their focus on proxy strategies introduced by \citet{ausubel2002ascending}.
 Unlike many other papers, we consider both increasing and decreasing marginal values.

-Many papers have studied demand reduction in multi-unit auctions (e.g., \citet{brusco-lopomo-restud-2002,GRIMM20031557,ausubel2014demand}).
-The main difference is that in our case the demand reduction strategy is riskless while in other auction formats it is not.
-We also study demand expansion which has not been noted in auctions with pay-as-bid pricing.
+On the theoretical side, many papers have proposed innovative dynamic auction formats for homogeneous goods \citep{ausubel2004efficient}, heterogeneous substitutes \citep{ausubel2006AER}, heterogeneous complements \citep{sun2014efficient} as well as general valuations \citep{mishra2007ascending} in which truthful bidding is an ex-post equilibrium and final payments coincide with VCG prices.\footnote{\citet{sun2009double} and \citet{teytelboym2014gross} proposed dynamic auctions for selling restricted classes of substitutes and complements without offering a strategic analysis.} The ``interval bidding auction procedure'' proposed by \citet{baranov2017efficient} is particularly related to our setting because their ``interval bids'' play a similar role to CMRA's additional bids by allowing bidders to express preferences over complements.
+However, most of these formats are not used in practice.
+What makes the CMRA interesting to study is that it (i) has been used in practice; (ii) has an unusual format due the additional bids; (iii) admits a variety of ex-post equilibria, but (iv) has a truthful equilibrium only in certain cases.

-\citet{sun2009double} and \citet{teytelboym2014gross} proposed dynamic auctions for selling restricted classes of substitutes and complements.
-More recently, \citet{sun2014efficient} and \citet{baranov2017efficient} proposed innovative auction designs for selling pure complements. \citeauthor{sun2014efficient}'s dynamic auction for heterogeneous indivisible complementary goods converges to an efficient allocation supported by a non-linear-pricing Walrasian equilibrium (i.e., there is a market-clearing price for each package rather than for each good).
-In their auction, truthful bidding is an ex-post equilibrium and bidders' payments coincide with VCG payments.
-In contrast, we derive results for the CMRA in settings where units of a homogeneous good can be either complementary or substitutable and point out the possibility of collusive bidding.
+A large literature has studied (collusive) demand reduction in static and dynamic multi-unit auctions (e.g., \citet{ausubel-schwartz,GRIMM20031557,ausubel2014demand}).
+The main difference is that in our case the demand reduction strategy is risk-free while in other auction formats it is not.
+We also observe demand \emph{expansion} in equilibrium, which, to the best of our knowledge, has not been noted as an equilibrium phenomenon in auctions with pay-as-bid pricing.